Lost Wages After a Car Accident

 Summerville Lawyer for Lost Wages After a Car Accident

 After suffering injuries in a Summerville, SC, car accident, you may be able to recover compensation for any income you lost due to your injuries’ impact on your ability to work.
-An experienced car accident lawyer can help you seek compensation for your lost wages by gathering evidence of your lost wages, calculating their extent, and negotiating for a fair settlement that covers them.
+In addition to lost wages, you may also incur accident-related expenses such as medical bills and vehicle repairs.
+An experienced Summerville lost wages lawyer can help you seek compensation for your lost wages and medical bills by gathering evidence and calculating their extent.
+They can also negotiate for a fair settlement that covers them.

 Lost Wages vs. Loss of Future Earning Capacity